gurkiratm/cicd-ISE-manifests/README.md

 1. Developer pushes application code into the source repository
 2. Jenkins (polling or webhook) triggers the pipeline and checkout source
-3. Jenkins builds the Docker image and pushes it to the local registry
+3. Agent builds the Docker image and pushes it to the local registry
-4. Jenkins clones the manifests repo **via raw `git clone`** (to avoid multi-SCM polling)
+4. Agent clones the manifests repo **via raw `git clone`** (to avoid multi-SCM polling)
-5. Jenkins updates the Deployment YAML with the new image tag and pushes the commit
+5. Agent updates the Deployment YAML with the new image tag and pushes the commit
 6. Argo CD detects the commit → syncs changes → deploys the updated version

 > [!NOTE]